StrongMind/cohort_template/README.md

 * Add fields to the model
 * Register the model in admin

-Let's try using a TDD flow to create a `Post` model.
+Let's try using a ping pong TDD flow to create a `Post` model.
 Ask lots of questions along the way!

+When you're done, ask these questions in your pair.

+* Did you always follow the red-green-refactor cycle?
+  * If not, what made that difficult?
+  * What could you do to make those things easier?
+* Are there ways you could change the code and that changes the material functionality that you just created without changing the tests?
+  * How do you know how safe your tests are when you create them?
+* If you were an engineer looking at this code for the first time, how would you understand why the tests and the code exists?
+* If you were an engineer removing functionality from this application, how would you know how to safely do that?
+* If you were an engineer adding functionality to this application, how confident would you be that your new functionality did not break existing functionality?
+* What was good about this pairing style?
+* What was challenging about this pairing style?